j-kleine/cse310-hellJump/README.md

 # Future Work

-* Overhaul the start and game over screen (different fonts, colors, ...)
+* Overhaul the start and game over screen (different fonts, colors, ...).
-* Swap out the current assets for high-quality, high-resolution graphics
+* Swap out the current assets for high-quality, high-resolution graphics.
-* Implement a score tracking system and additional difficulty levels (more than just the current barrier speed increase based on the players score)
+* Implement a score tracking system and additional difficulty levels (more than just the current barrier speed increase based on the players score).
-* Fine tune the background music and the jump sound effect, potentially add more sound effects and control/mute buttons
+* Fine tune the background music and the jump sound effect, potentially add more sound effects and control/mute buttons.